aarpon/hrm_docs/docs/user/step3_chromatic.rst

 with the same settings and the same microscope can be corrected with the same chromatic aberration values.

+As of **Huygens 21.10.1** the Chromatic Aberration correction has an option for higher order corrections (e.g.: barrel and pincushion distorsions).
+The description of these deformations can be imported into HRM from the corresponding Huygens template.
+However, due to the complexity of the parameters they **can't be either edited or viewed** in HRM.

+**HRM 3.8** and higher will let you choose between the higher-order correction and the 5 parameter correction (x,y,z, rotation, scale) when importing templates from Huygens.
+Please do keep in mind that the extra parameters will be handled under the hood and not displayed in the HRM UI.

 .. note:: For skipping this correction simply leave the table fields empty.